Deforestation – what is it? What are its causes, effects and solutions?

 What animals are affected by deforestation?

 Unconventional production practices that illegally take down trees and use dangerous chemicals threaten forests and wildlife.
 In this way, exploiting crops such as palm oil, wood, coffee or avocados has side effects that affect the environment and the surrounding ecosystems.
-It’s estimated that the Earth biodiversity is going extinct at each year 0,1% every year.
+It’s estimated that the Earth biodiversity is going extinct 0,1%, or aprox.
+200 species per day, every year.
 Some of the animals under greatest threat are:

 - Orangutans – especially in Indonesia, Malaysia, and Borneo